0

 Find your county's AMI

-Note: For households larger than 8 people, please reach out to ceo_buildingdecarb@state.co.us. to find out your income limit.
+Note: For households larger than 8 people, please reach out to our Help Center (coming soon) to find out your income limit.

-To qualify, a registered contractor must install improvements eligible for the Colorado Home Energy Rebate Program.
-Registered program contractors will receive the rebate and deduct the rebate amount from the total project cost, providing an upfront discount at the time of installation.
+To qualify, a registered contractor must install upgrades eligible and approved for the Colorado Home Energy Rebate Program.
+Registered program contractors will receive the rebate and subtract the rebate amount from the total project cost, providing an upfront discount to you at the time of installation.

 Some homes may participate in both the HEAR and HER Programs as long as the household meets the income and eligibility requirements for each program.
-Projects utilizing rebates may also access Federal Clean Energy Tax Credits for Consumers.
+Projects receiving rebates may also access Federal Clean Energy Tax Credits for Consumers until they expire on December 31, 2025.
 Neither the HEAR nor HER rebates may be combined with other federal grants or rebates for the same single upgrade.
-HEAR or HER rebates may also be combined with the Colorado Heat Pump Tax Credit for eligible heat pump installations, so long as your contractor is registered with both programs.
+HEAR or HER rebates may also be combined with the Colorado Heat Pump Tax Credit for eligible heat pump installations, as long as your contractor is registered with both programs.

 Timeline

-No. CEO will only issue rebates for projects implemented by a registered contractor after the official launch of the Colorado Home Energy Rebate Program.
+No. CEO will only issue rebates for approved upgrades installed by a registered contractor after the official launch of the Colorado Home Energy Rebate Program.

 Financial Questions

 No. The rebates are considered a reduction in the purchase price of each measure.
-As a result, the resident will not be required to report the rebate as income.
+You will not be required to report the rebate as income.

 CEO is developing a Consumer Protection Plan that includes mechanisms to prevent fraud perpetrated by contractors.
 CEO will post the Consumer Protection Plan when it is available.
 We are committed to ensuring consumers are informed of best practices for identifying unfair business practices when engaging with contractors.